-- It is easier to breathe when walking upstairs or running for a bus. - People have less coughs, colds, and flu. - Skin looks younger. - Exercising will be easier.
+- It is easier to breathe when walking upstairs or running for a bus. - People have less coughs, colds, and flu.
+Less risk of severe illness from COVID. - Skin looks younger. - Exercising will be easier.
 When people exercise the brain releases endorphins that make people feel good. - Health improves.
 People have fewer symptoms and lower risk of chronic diseases, such as: asthma, heart disease, high blood pressure, Chronic Obstructive Pulmonary Disease (COPD), diabetes and cancer.